 Day by day itinerary

-Return to the airport for your flight north to Longyearbyen.
+Depart the UK on a flight north to Longyearbyen.
 As you settle in to the characterful Basecamp Hotel, you can look forward to the thrilling days of Arctic exploration ahead.

 Stay: Basecamp Hotel